 And most American audiences are like, we should start a rollerball league.

-It's one that a lot of people, if they don't do any research, kind of passively accept, because it sounds like something they've heard someone say before.
+It's one that a lot of people, if they don't do any research, kind of passively accept because it sounds like something they've heard someone say before.

-But that's basically what Alex is doing, and then adding on a layer of conspiracy China baiting for fun.
+And then adding on a layer of conspiracy China baiting for fun.

-China didn't buy up all our debt, they don't own Hollywood, and they didn't buy all our infrastructure.
+They don't own Hollywood and they didn't buy all our infrastructure.

 If someone calls in that debt, that'll fuck up your day.

-The same thing is true for the United States.
+Same thing is true for the United States.

 But what they don't realize is that when you get to the United States, money's imaginary.